 Coming to the recipe, this makes a great snack and of course makes the setting great with its delicious taste.
 I remember helping Amma making this for many of the dinner get together we used to have during my growing up years.

-Best part of the Dahi wada when you plan for parties, is that you can make the vadas ahead and soak it during just before the party.
+The best part of the Dahi wada when you plan for parties, is that you can make the vadas ahead and soak it during just before the party.
 We used to fry vadas, allow to cool, refrigerate.
-On the morning of day of the party, you can soak the vadas in hot water, press them down.
+On the morning of the day of the party, you can soak the vadas in hot water, press them down.
 Then add to the curd mix, and refrigerate.